tls-check/TLS-Check/README.md

     ./Build installdeps

 Because CPAN runs a lot of tests, this may take a long time.
+You can install all dependencies without testing by calling:

+    cpanm --installdeps --notest .

 If you want to do DNS checks on IDN-Domains, the installation of the `Net::LibIDN` module is necessary.
 But this needs the LibIDN library, so you should install this before, see above.

 Then you may install TLS-Check: